Rockies vs. Yankees Player Props Betting Odds

 MLB Props Today: New York Yankees

-- The Yankees will hand the ball to Clarke Schmidt (4-6) for his 19th start of the season.
+- The Yankees will hand the ball to Gerrit Cole (9-2) for his 20th start of the season.

-- He has earned a quality start two times in 18 starts this season.

-- Schmidt has started 18 games this season, and he's lasted five or more innings 11 times.
-He averages 4.6 innings per appearance.
+- Cole has two starts in a row of five innings or more.

-- He has finished five appearances without allowing an earned run in 19 chances this season.
+- In 19 appearances this season, he has finished four without allowing an earned run.

 |Opponent